SinghTushar20/Learn-to-Code/06-Cool Things Computer Can't Do/03-Machine Learning/Data Analysis/Readme.md

 - Use the urlretrieve function from the urllib.request to download CSV files from a raw URL
 - Use a helper library, e.g., opendatasets, which contains a collection of curated datasets and provides a helper function for direct download.

+For accessing the data we need to know what is unclean data and how we should access it.

 ### **Types of Unclean data**

-- There are 2 kinds of unclean data
+There are 2 kinds of unclean data

 - Dirty Data (Data with Quality/Content Issue)
 - Messy Data (Data with tidiness/structural Issue)

 1. **Dirty Data**

-   - It has following kind of issues
+It has following kind of issues:

 - Duplicate Data
 - Missing Data
 - Corrupt Data
 - Inaccurate Data

 1. **Messy Data**

-   - Tidy data has following traits
+Tidy data has following traits:

 - Each Variable forms a column
 - Each observation forms a row
 - Each Observational unit forms a table

-   - If any of the above trait is voilated then it is untidy/messy data.
+If any of the above trait is voilated then it is untidy/messy data.

 ### **Type of Assessment**

-- There are 2 types of assessment styles
+There are 2 types of assessment styles

-  - Manual: Looking through data manually in google sheets
+- **Manual**: Looking through data manually in google sheets
-  - Programmatic: By using pandas function like info(), describe(), sample(), etc.
+- **Programmatic**: By using pandas function like info(), describe(), sample(), etc.

-- Steps in Assessment include 2 steps:
+Steps in Assessment include 2 steps:

 - Discover
 - Document

-- We first discover the issues and then document it and later in the data cleaning step all these issues are resolved.
+We first discover the issues and then document it and later in the data cleaning step all these issues are resolved.

 ### **Data Quality Dimensions for sorting Dirty data**

-- There are 4 major type of quality issues
+There are 4 major type of quality issues

 1. **Completeness Issues**: Data is missing
 2. **Validity Issues**: Data is available but not valid
 3. **Accuracy Issues**: Data is available and valid but not accuratae
 4. **Consistency Issues**: Data is inconsistent

+## Cleaning Data

+While cleaning you should follow the order provided below:

+- Completeness Issues
+- Tidiness Issues
+- Remaining Data quality issues like validity, accuracy and consistency

+### Steps involved in Data cleaning

+- Define what you need to clean
+- Code to clean
+- Test if data is cleaned properly or not

+`Always make sure to create a copy of your pandas dataframe before you start the cleaning process`

 # **Exploratory Data Analysis**

+EDA is mostly done in 3 steps:

+- Analysis
+- Feature Engineering
+- Handling Outliers

+> The entire EDA process is iterative.

-EDA can be univariate analysis, bivariate analysis or multivariate analysis.
+EDA analysis can be univariate analysis, bivariate analysis or multivariate analysis.

 - Univariate Analysis is when we analyse only 1 column.
 - Bivariate Analysis is when we analyse 2 columns at once.
 - Multivariate Analysis is when we analyse more than 2 columns at once.

-Columns can be of 2 types
+Columns can be of 2 types:

 - Numerical
 - Categorical